uhuruos/CloverOS/FAQ.md

 # FAQ
 Questions and Answers.
 This has everything not organized enough for README.

+## It doesn't boot
+Take out your boot usb/cd.

 ## Binary details
 The mirrors have an index page that details this: https://useast.cloveros.ga https://uswest.cloveros.ga https://fr.cloveros.ga https://uk.cloveros.ga https://nl.cloveros.ga https://au.cloveros.ga